Page header

 Tax Reform eBook

-In the wake of the lost tax deduction, mobile employees are seeking recourse.
-While some may drive less or look for new employment, others may take legal action under state labor laws.
-Class action lawsuits in employee-friendly states are now more likely.
+In the wake of the lost tax deduction that hit in 2019 and the inflation that has occurred from 2021-2023, mobile employees are seeking recourse.
+While some may drive less or look for new employment, others may take legal action under state labor laws, including class-action lawsuits.

 Increased numbers of employees seeking full reimbursement from their employers may increase the number of states that indemnify employees from company expenses.
-Illinois is just the beginning.
 Taking a company to court over insufficient reimbursement could get easier in other states.

 CHAPTER SEVEN:

-We are now in the fifth year of a tax policy that prevents employees from writing off business mileage and other unreimbursed expenses.
-With inflation on the rise and incomes uncertain due to the pandemic, workers face significant financial anxiety.
+We are now in the sixth year of a tax policy that prevents employees from writing off business mileage and other unreimbursed expenses.
+In an inflationary economy, workers face significant financial anxiety.

 Companies that adjust to these realities have a competitive advantage over those that don't.